amahaja25/second-news-app-umd/docs/index.rst

 Now everyone can be happy, sort of.

 There are a handful of ORMs that work for Python, and plenty that work with Flask.
-We'll use one called SQLAlchemy, because we're wizards, I guess?
-Let's install a Python package that gives us SQLAlchemy *and* works well with Flask:
+We'll use one called Peewee, because, well, it's small:

 .. code-block:: bash

-    $ pip install flask_sqlalchemy
+    $ pip install peewee

 Next we will open up ``app.py`` in your code editor and add the import needed to use it: